-Italy epitomises holiday, joie de vivre and the lightness of being.
-A cycling holiday in Italy lets you discover everything that has been attracting people here for centuries: generations of artists have been inspired by the light, generations of teachers have been inspired by the art and history.
-People from all over the world have come to Italy.
-They have left behind them a wealth of cultural assets; archaeologists have almost despaired.
+Italy - the epitome of vacation, joie de vivre, and lightness of being.
+A cycling holiday in Italy lets you discover everything that has attracted people for centuries: Generations of painters have raved about the light, generations of scholars about art and history.
+People from all countries were drawn to Italy.
+They left behind such a wealth of cultural treasures that archaeologists almost despair.

-The South begins just behind the Brenner Pass.
-The scent, even the taste, of the south is there.
-You're in Italy – and yet not quite.
-The signs are in two languages, the food is influenced by two cultures.
-Tyrolean cuisine fuses with Italian sophistication.
+The south begins just after the Brenner Pass: you can smell it, you can taste it.
+You are in Italy and yet not quite there yet.
+The street signs are bilingual, the cuisine is influenced by two cultures.
+Tyrolean home cooking meets Italian sophistication.
 The Alpine peaks surround the warm valleys.
-Ideal for a cycling holiday in South Tyrol: the cycle paths are well developed and excellently signposted, the hospitality is professional, food & beverages are very good.
-The scenery is stunning.
-It's no surprise that South Tyrol is so popular – among bike tourists too!
+Ideal conditions for a cycling holiday in South Tyrol: the cycle paths are well developed and signposted, the hospitality is professional, the food and drink are excellent.
+The landscape is beautiful.
+So it's no wonder that South Tyrol is so popular - also with cyclists!

-The classic cycling holiday in Italy is definitely the Etsch cycle path.
-From Innsbruck to Bolzano in a week; the cycling holiday along the Etsch from Bolzano to Venice is even more popular.
+The classic cycle tour in Italy is certainly the Adige Cycle Path from Innsbruck to Bolzano in around a week.
+Even more popular is the cycle tour along the Adige from Bolzano to Venice.